 Hong Kong is arguably the best place to do your business in the whole of Asia.
 With an estimated population of 7 million and a per capita GDP of US$ 43700, Hong Kong is already the business hub of the continent and companies from all around the world are looking to enter the Hong Kong market.
 It is quite understandable why the country has made such progress in this regard and why it has such an attraction to companies and businessmen from around the globe.
 The geographic location of Hong Kong is such that it provides the companies an easy access to the Chinese market.
 Furthermore, the easy procedure to open and conduct a business also lessens the burden on entrepreneurs to quickly establish their businesses.
 And lastly, the staggering tax rate of only 16 percent of corporate tax and 15 percent on income tax makes it the ultimate destination to generate money.

 Now if you are the kind of person who is looking to exploit the Hong Kong market as well, then you are on the right track.
-However, just like everywhere else in the world, you will need a business plan before you can fully start your operations.
-A successful and well thought out business plan does not help you to gain investors; it also works out as your guideline in the daily running of your business.
-With that being said, listed below are some of the things you need to mention in your business plan.
+However, just like everywhere else in the world, you will need a business idea or plan before you can fully start your operations.
+A successful and well thought out business plan does not help you to gain investors; it also works out as your guideline in the daily running of your business license in Hong Kong.
+With that being said, listed below are some of the things you need to mention in your business plan and go with FDI in Hong Kong.

 Cover Page- Now before you start scratching your head in confusion let us explain why a cover page is important for your business plan.
 A cover page may seem like a very simple thing and some may even consider it useless but it shall contain your contact number.
 This will ensure that all your potential investors and clients will be able to contact you without having to go through the entire plan to find your number.
 Make it easy for your investors.